cfjing/academic-kickstart/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: Beijing University of Civil Engineering and Architecture (BUCEA),
-- School of Geomatics and Urban Spatial Informatics
+- name: Beijing University of Civil Engineering and Architecture (BUCEA), \n School of Geomatics and Urban Spatial Informatics
   url: ""

 # Short bio (displayed in user profile at end of posts)